Low Voltage Cutoff Circuit: The Working Principle and How to Make One

 The Operation Stage

 The op-amp’s output usually moves to zero once the battery voltage goes below a certain point.
 As a result, the oscillator will shut off.
 Also, the MOSFET and voltage-tripler will shut down.
 Then, the resistor circuits some hysteresis.
-And this helps to avoid comparator oscillation close to the shutoff voltage.
+This helps to avoid comparator oscillation close to the shutoff voltage.

 What Happens When the Low Voltage Cutoff Switch Goes Off?